anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

 deterministically derived from the vote extensions transaction, which is recorded on chain.
 All ledger nodes will derive and apply this transaction to their own local blockchain state, whenever they receive a block with a vote extensions transaction.
-No signature is required.
+This transaction cannot require a protocol signature as even non-validator full nodes of Namada will be expected to do this.

 The value of `/eth_msgs/$msg_hash/seen` will also indicate if the event has been acted on on the Namada side.
 The appropriate transfers of tokens to the